 Preparing to Bring Home a New Dog

 Before bringing your dog home, make sure you have the dog's personal areas set up and dog-proofed.
-They should have access to their new bed, bowls, and toys.
+The dog should have access to its new bed, bowls, and toys.
 If you plan to crate train, be sure the crate is ready as well.

-If your new dog has a special item (such as a toy, bed, or blanket) from their foster home or the shelter, find out if you can take it home with them.
-This can help make their new home feel familiar.
+If your new dog has a special item (such as a toy, bed, or blanket) from its foster home or the shelter, find out if you can take it home.
+This can help make the new home feel familiar.